4 Easy Ways to Enroll in the New York State Donate Life Registry

-Every day more and more people are making the decision to be organ and tissue donors.
-By the choosing to become a donor you are making a heroic and potentially life-saving decision.
+Every day more and more people are making the decision to enroll in the New York State Donate Life Registry.
+By signing up, you are making a heroic and potentially life-saving decision.

 Inform your family and friends

-It is essential that you tell your family members and those close to you about your organ donation decision.
-Your next-of-kin and family members will be consulted at the time of death, so there should be no question in their minds about your decision.
-Here are some quick ways to share your decision
+Once you enroll in the New York State Donate Life Registry, it’s essential you tell family members and those close to you about your organ donation decision.
+There should be no question in their minds about your decision.
+Here are some quick ways to let them know you enrolled in the registry:

 - Have a dinner table discussion.
 Tell your family members that you want to give the gift of life.

-- Post your decision on Facebook by providing a link to our website at http://www.DonorRecovery.org or like us by clicking on the Facebook link above.
+- Post your decision and like us on our Facebook page and your Facebook page.
+Provide a link to our website at www.donorrecovery.org.

 - Tweet about it.
 If you have a following on Twitter, share information about organ donation.

-- Email your family now.
+- Email your family.
 Some suggested language for a message is included below.
 Send Email Now! (yourfamilyandfriendsremovethisaddresscom?subject=My%20Decision%20to%20Be%20an%20Organ%20Donor&body=)

 Add “Organ Donor” to Your Drivers License